cfw-guide/dsi.cfw.guide/docs/pl_PL/installing-unlaunch.md

 ::: tip

-Korzystasz z Windows, Linux czy macOS?
-Użyj [Lazy DSi Downloader](lazy-dsi-downloader), aby automatycznie skonfigurować kartę SD.
+Using a Windows, Linux or macOS device?
+Use [Lazy DSi Downloader](lazy-dsi-downloader.html) to automatically setup your SD card.

 :::